 Why do F1 drivers get weighed after every race?
-Relevance behind this practice and how does it affect the team, the Sportsrush explains.
+Relevance behind this practice and how it affects the team, the Sportsrush explains.

 One would have noticed that F1 drivers are constantly weighed before and after every race.
-However, it leaves many perplexed behind the purpose of this activity.
+However, it leaves many perplexed about the purpose of this activity.

 Why do F1 drivers get weighed after the race?

 But in reality, the weight of a driver is very crucial ahead of the race.
-As per the Formula 1 rules amended in 2019, “The minimum weight of the car, without fuel, has gone up slightly from 733kg to 740kg.”
+As per the Formula 1 rules amended in 2022, the minimum weight of car and driver combination has gone up to 795 kgs.

-“More importantly, at least 80kg of that must be made up of the driver, his seat and driving equipment.
-Lighter drivers can bring themselves up to the 80kg threshold by adding ballast, but crucially this ballast must be positioned in the immediate cockpit area – and cannot be used elsewhere on the car to help improve its balance.”
+At least 80kg of that must be made up of the driver, his seat and driving equipment.
+Lighter drivers can bring themselves up to the 80kg threshold by adding ballast, but crucially this ballast must be positioned in the immediate cockpit area – and cannot be used elsewhere on the car to help improve its balance.

 Another regulation change for this year is drivers weight.
 The drivers weight is now weighed separately to the car.
 The minimum weight for a driver is now 80kg if a driver is below that weight that team will have to add Ballast.
 This will help drivers like Hulkenberg.#F1 #F12019 pic.twitter.com/ggmP7AYJtk